GieziJo/ScriptableObjectVariant/README.md

 ### Data serialization (parent and overriden fields)
 As mentioned above, the serialized data is kept in `userData`, but is set with `_import.userData = *mySerializedDataString*`.
 This would override any other data that would come to this field from other scripts, might be an issue.

+### Saving Data
+Saving data to the `.meta` file occures when the asset is deselected (`Selection.selectionChanged += OnSelectionChanged;`).
+It would be better to tie this to the serialization and deserialization of the data itself, but unity does not seem to expose the process as a delegate (not sure?), so I haven't found a way to tap into this routine.